zopefoundation/Products.SQLAlchemyDA/README.txt

     transactions leading to unpredictable results.

-Notice:
+Notices:
 -------

-The methods must be accessed from trusted code.
-You can not use these methods from PythonScripts (unless you use TrustedExecutables by Dieter Maurer).
+    Using SQLAlchemyDA as SQLAlchemy wrapper (means you are working with mappers) requires that the API methods must be accessed from trusted code right now.
+You can not use these methods from PythonScripts or PageTemplates (unless you use TrustedExecutables by Dieter Maurer).
 At least some of the methods might raise Unauthorized exception because the SQLAlchemy internal classes don't have security assertions which are necessary for classes to be used within RestrictedPython.

+    When using SQLAlchemyDA as a DA for ZSQL methods there should not be any limitations.

 Author
 ======
-z3c.sqlalchemy was written by Andreas Jung for Haufe Mediengruppe, Freiburg, Germany and ZOPYX Ltd. & Co.
+SQLAlchemyDA was written by Andreas Jung for Haufe Mediengruppe, Freiburg, Germany and ZOPYX Ltd. & Co.
 KG, Tuebingen, Germany.

 License
 =======
-z3c.sqlalchemy is licensed under the Zope Public License 2.1.
+SQLAlchemyDA is  licensed under the Zope Public License 2.1.
 See LICENSE.txt.